43z708/abacus-validator/README.md

 2. **Use cloudformation to create all the AWS resources needed for the validator at once, chain by chain.**

-Execute the command with <chain name> being the chain you wish to create, and <validator name> being any name without spaces or special characters.
+Execute the command with `<chain name>` being the chain you wish to create, and `<validator name>` being any name without spaces or special characters.

-Currently the chains that can be configured are arbitrum,avalanche,bsc,celo,ethereum,optimism,polygon.(Chain names must be set in all lowercase letters)
+_Currently the `<chain name>` that can be configured are arbitrum,avalanche,bsc,celo,ethereum,optimism,polygon.(Chain names must be set in all lowercase letters)
+_`<validator name>` should be any name without spaces or special characters.
+Also, please note that the following commands will generate an error if the name is the same as others who use this tool.

 ```
 aws cloudformation deploy \